 Viral vector COVID-19 vaccine fast facts

+The vaccine is approved for adults ages 18 and older.
 The vaccine is given as a shot in a muscle in your upper arm.

 The viral vector vaccine does not use live, dead, or weak COVID-19 virus.